Pips Answer for Friday, December 26, 2025

 Since the highest dominoes I had were [6,6] and [1,5], I knew the 6 and 5 had to be placed there.
 I slotted the [0,2] domino into the top left area to clear that empty (0,2) cell, and from there, the rest of the board just fell into place.
 The sum of 3 for (1,4) and (2,4) was easy once the 5 was used up nearby.
 Moving on to the

-Nyt Pips medium answer for 2025-12-26
+NYT Pips medium answer for 2025-12-26

-Answer for 2025-12-26
+Complete answer for 2025-12-26 (Medium)

 Medium puzzle by Rodolfo Kurchan, the difficulty definitely spiked.
 The 'unequal' region in the middle right was the real challenge.
 It covered five different cells, meaning I had to use five different numbers there.